Call

 Mera Peak Climbing Trip Highlights:

-• Scenic Flight to Lukla (2,800m): Kicks off with great spectacular Himalaya Aerial views.
+• Scenic flight to Lukla with amazing Himalayan views.

 Mera Peak Climbing Itinerary